vespa-engine/blog/_posts/2022-05-09-constrained-approximate-nearest-neighbor-search.md

 ### Post-filtering strategy
-This strategy evaluates the approximate nearest neighbors first and runs the constrained filter over those retrieved `targetHits` hits.
+This strategy evaluates the approximate nearest neighbors first and runs the constrained filter over the retrieved `targetHits` hits.
 This strategy is characterized as *post-filtering* as the filter constraints are considered only over the retrieved `targetHits` closest neighbors.
 The disadvantage of this approach is that restrictive filters (for example, the tag *90s* from Figure 1) will cause the search to expose fewer hits to ranking than the wanted `targetHits`.